 ... a guided botanical walk in the Sintra mountains with renowned Portuguese specialist in the field of medicinal and aromatic herbs and book author Fernanda Botelho.
 Fernanda studied medicinal plants at the Scottish School of Herbal Medicine in London, where she worked several years, acquiring her knowledge in organic and sustainable farming.
-Back in Portugal, she develops and organises trainings and workshops about medicinal herbs and has installed gardens of medicinal plants in the parks and gardens of Sintra, including Monserrate, Parque da Pena and Capuchos.
-Combining a walk in these beautiful gardens with learning about the medicinal properties of the local plants is a rich and stimulating experience!
+Back in Portugal, she develops and organises trainings and workshops about medicinal herbs and has installed gardens of medicinal plants in the parks and gardens of Sintra, including Monserrate, Parque da Pena and Capuchos and writes books.
+Combining a walk with Fernanda in these beautiful gardens with learning about the medicinal properties of the local plants is a rich and stimulating experience!

 ...
 Wellbeing, Spa rituals and beauty treatments.
-Spoil yourself in the luxury environment of Six Senses Spa in Penha Longa, which offers a wide range of holistic wellness, rejuvenation and beauty treatments for ‘Balancing Senses”, administered under the guidance of expert therapists.
+Spoil yourself in the luxury environment of several luxury spas nearby which offer a wide range of holistic wellness, rejuvenation and beauty treatments, administered under the guidance of expert therapists.

-My suggestions for a day in Cascais: You could visit the Paula Rego museum and the Farol museum (both very stylish) and spend some time at the beach.
-If you like to shop for gifts, look for a sweet place called the 'House of Wonders' which is also a cafe and is near the Miscordia church.
+Spend a 'day out' in Cascais: Combine visits to the Paula Rego museum and the Farol Santa Marta museum (both very stylish) with some time at Cascais beach.
+If you like to shop for gifts, look for a sweet place called the 'House of Wonders' which is also a cafe and is near the Misericordia church.
 It has a lovely roof terrace and delicious cakes and salads - perfect for chilling out after the beach.
 There is now a craft and food market at the Mercado Municipal in Cascais on Sunday - small but well worth a visit.
-For local souvenirs, the covered stalls at Boca do Inferno (on the seafront, in the direction of Guincho beach), where you can buy various local handmade crafts, incuding ceramic plates and knitted ponchos at very reasonable prices.
+For local souvenirs, the covered stalls at Boca do Inferno (on the seafront, from Cascais in the direction of Guincho beach), where you can buy various local handmade crafts, incuding ceramic plates and knitted ponchos at very reasonable prices.
 And for clothes shopping, pop into Casa da Guia.